-Although Sauvignon Blanc dominates the vineyards here, several other grape varieties flourish here.
-Among the white wine varieties, Chardonnay and Pinot Gris and Riesling are the most common.
-In recent years Pinot Noir vines have matured, enhancing the reputation of these often elegant, fruity, red table wines.
+Although Sauvignon Blanc dominates the vineyards of Marlborough, several other varieties flourish here.
+Among the white-wine grapes, Chardonnay, Pinot Gris and Riesling are the most common.
+In recent years, Pinot Noir vines have matured, enhancing the reputation of these often elegant, fruity, red table wines.
 Pinot Noir from Marlborough tends to be lighter in body than Pinot wines from Central Otago and Martinborough.

-Marlborough is also an important producer of New Zealand’s sparkling wine: Pinot Noir and Chardonnay are made into quality, dry sparkling wines, usually using the methode traditionelle.
+Marlborough is also an important producer of New Zealand’s sparkling wine: Pinot Noir and Chardonnay are made into quality, dry sparkling wines, usually using the methode traditionnelle.